derricklai/rule-of-thirds-grid-overlay/README.md

-# Rule of Thirds Video Overlay with Resume & Audio Restoration
+# Rule of Thirds Video Overlay CLI Tool

 A Python script to overlay a **Rule of Thirds grid** on videos with: